Grocon: History

 In 2000, the construction business was split between a construction-centric business owned by Bruno and Daniel Grollo and a property development operation owned by Rino Grollo.
 As part of this shift, Rino Grollo secured Equiset and the Grollo Group (including its family properties).
-In 1999, Bruno's oldest son, Daniel, assumed control of Grocon as chief executive officer.
+In 1999, Bruno's youngest son, Daniel, assumed control of Grocon as chief executive officer.
 Daniel Grollo was appointed chairman of the Green Building Council of Australia and the Prime Minister's Business Advisory Council.

 In March 2012 the construction business was split again into a construction business, owned by Daniel Grollo, which is the current Grocon, and a property development business owned by his older siblings, Adam and Leeanna.

 In December 2013, Grocon launched a five-year, A$10 billion joint venture, called UBS Grocon Real Estate, with Swiss investment bank, UBS.
 The joint venture created UBS Grocon Real Estate, a full-service real estate and asset management platform that had first right of refusal for Grocon's A$2 billion development pipeline.
 The venture was chaired by John A. Fraser, chairman and CEO Global Asset Management at UBS and Daniel Grollo acted as a non-executive director.

 In 2014, Grocon was named as the preferred developer for the 2018 Commonwealth Games Athletes Village on the Queensland Gold Coast.
 On 24 February 2014, deputy chief executive officer Carolyn Viney succeeded Daniel Grollo as chief executive officer of Grocon.
 Daniel Grollo assumed the role of executive chairman whilst retaining full oversight and ownership of the business.
 In November 2020, parts of Grocon were placed in administration.
 Cost blowouts for the athletes village for the Games topped $1 billion led to Grocon from having permission refused from the state government to start a project in Queensland.